zerneo85/ESP-Controlled-Rocket/README.md

 1. **WiFi Configuration:**
    Update the network credentials in the firmware.
-   *Note: WiFi configuration code is omitted here for security reasons.*
+   *Note: The WiFi configuration code has been omitted from this document for security reasons.*
-   If the connection fails, the device will switch to access point mode.
+   If the connection fails, the device will switch to access point mode and indicate its status via LED blinks.

-2. **OTA Updates**
+2. **OTA Updates:**
    Access the OTA update page by navigating to [http://esp32-webupdate.local/update](http://esp32-webupdate.local/update) once the device is connected to WiFi.

+3. **Manual Parachute Release:**
+   The web dashboard now includes two buttons:
+   - **Arm Parachute:** Arms the parachute and sets the baseline altitude.
+   - **Release Parachute:** Immediately triggers the parachute release for testing.

-3. **Running the Code**
+4. **Running the Code:**
    Compile and upload the code to your ESP32 using the Arduino IDE or PlatformIO.

-### Debugging and Logging Variables
+### Debugging and Logging

-The firmware includes several variables that control debugging output and logging behavior.
-These variables can be adjusted to fine-tune what information is output to the serial console or logged to the SD card:
+The firmware includes various configuration options to control debugging output and logging behavior, such as sensor logs, SD card logging, and LED status indications.

-- **enableSensorSerialLog (default: true):**
-  Master toggle for sensor serial logging.
-When enabled, sensor readings and key events are printed to the serial monitor for debugging.
-- **logBMP280Data (default: false):**
-  Controls logging of BMP280 sensor data (temperature, pressure, altitude).
-- **logMPU6050Data (default: false):**
-  Controls logging of MPU6050 sensor data (accelerometer, gyroscope, temperature).
-- **logSpaceUsage (default: true):**
-  Toggles logging of SD card space usage (total and used).
-- **showCameraOutput (default: true):**
-  Enables camera initialization and picture capture debug messages.
-- **showTimelapseOutput (default: true):**
-  Enables timelapse operation debug messages.
-- **showSensorInitLog (default: true):**
-  Controls sensor initialization messages on the serial monitor.
-- **cameraEnabled (default: true):**
-  Determines if the camera functionality is active.
-- **timelapseActive (default: false):**
-  Indicates whether timelapse image capture is active (controlled via the web interface).

-### Monitoring Flight Data

-- Access the live telemetry dashboard via any web browser.
-- The dashboard displays real-time flight data, including altitude, temperature, inertial measurements, camera status, and timelapse mode.
-- Use the provided buttons to arm the parachute and start/stop timelapse image capture.

 ---
 ## Rocket Performance Calculations

 The performance of a water- and air-powered rocket depends on several design and operating parameters.
 For this project, we assume: